shiguww/brillante/README.md

 ```

 ## Manipulating KDM files
-The tool has four possible actions:
+The tool has three possible actions:
 * `build` - Create a KDM binary file from a JSON export
 * `parse` - Export a KDM binary file into an editable JSON format
 * `inspect` - Export a KDM binary file into a verbose, readonly JSON format